Tips on how to get into Equity Research

 - If your article is not approved, take the feedback provided and keep working on your research and analysis until the report is approved

 #3 Share your published article with equity research analysts

 Once your equity research report is published, you now have a great reason to start contacting Analysts and Associates at companies that cover the stock (or the sector) that you wrote about.
-You can also use it in your application form to job postings.
+You can also use it in your application form when applying to job postings.

 You can do this by following these steps:

-- In your cover letter (or cover email) include a hyperlink to the Seeking Alpha article you had published, explain your thesis, and why you appear to be correct or incorrect as time has passed since you originally wrote the piece
+- In your cover letter (or cover email), include a hyperlink to the Seeking Alpha article you had published, explain your thesis, and why you appear to be correct or incorrect as time has passed since you originally wrote the piece

 - Showcase your financial modeling and valuation skills by including the financial model you built to support your research